Bed And Breakfasts, B&Bs – Mackinac Island

 The best way to make sure your B&B experience goes as desired or expected (and to avoid crazy cat-ladies) is to do a little bit of research before you stay.
 Go to the B&B’s website, look at photos, read reviews.
 You should be able to get a feel for a B&B’s flavor with the help of the Internet.
 For the bold, give the place a call before you book (I know, who calls people anymore?).
 You can ask questions like, “I’m trying to decide where to stay and wonder if you can tell me about your Bed and Breakfast?” to get a good sense of not only the business itself but also the people who work there.
 Calling has many other advantages, too.
 Maybe the innkeeper can help you with your plans, or help you book the right room.
 You can even ask if they offer any discounts – most places will make sure that booking direct is the best deal.

-Any Bed and Breakfast on Mackinac Island is a wonderful experience.
+Any bed and breakfast on Mackinac Island is a wonderful experience.
 All of them are unique and offer something different, so it’s important to do a little bit of research ahead of time to make sure you get what you need.
 If you are looking for modern amenities like televisions, there is a B&B for that.
 If you are looking for doilies, there’s a B&B for that, too.
 There are family-friendly B&Bs, adults-only B&Bs, and B&Bs that seem to cater to a specific niche of people.
 Who knows?
 I bet there’s a B&B that cultivates the exact kind of Mackinac Island magic you’ve been seeking.

 Guest blogger Shannon Haan Westblade is third-generation Owner-Innkeeper at Haan’s 1830 Inn Bed and Breakfast.
 She grew up every summer of her childhood and adolescence on Mackinac Island while her family ran the Inn and has been running the business since 2017.
 While not hosting guests, making breakfast and taking reservations, Shannon chases her two kids around with her husband, Lucas.
-She avoids dishes and laundry by mountain biking Mackinac Island’s single-track trails, creating art or people-watching in Fort Mackinac.
+She avoids dishes and laundry by mountain biking Mackinac Island’s single-track trails, creating art or people-watching at Fort Mackinac.
 Follow her adventures in Innkeeping on Instagram @haans1830innkeeper and book a stay at Haan’s 1830 Inn Bed and Breakfast (no concerts of “Walking in Memphis” included).

 Share on Social